stephenmcd/mezzanine/README.rst

 `GitHub issue tracker`_.
 And feel free to drop by the `#mezzanine IRC channel`_ on `Freenode`_, for a chat.

+Communications in all Mezzanine spaces are expected to conform to the `Django Code of Conduct`_.

 Sites Using Mezzanine
 =====================